 In his lecture, Professor Ito began by introducing the various businesses of Crypton Future Media, Inc. and then explained to the students how to create sounds and songs using software as an "introduction to digital sound.Of the sensory functions, hearing is the first to which humans respond.He stated that DTM (Desk Top Music = computer-based music production) requires equipment (audio, speakers, etc.), software (including effectors and other plug-ins), and sound sources (virtual instruments, etc.).He explained that virtual instrumentation has gradually evolved from hardware samplers to software samplers in the 2000s, and has expanded to include software that creates sounds for drums, piano, and wind instruments.So, we began to talk about the possibility of using software to create human voices, and Hatsune Miku was born.In addition to the singing synthesis technology, the integration of the characters has made the Vocaloid more relatable," he said.

-In developing "Hatsune Miku," he emphasized how to open up the rights (related to copyrights).
-"For copyrights, we created and announced a license and made it clear what could and could not be used freely with Hatsune Miku.In addition, we felt that it was burdensome for third parties to obtain permission from Krypton and the creators of derivative works each time they wanted to use them, so we launched a content submission site called "piapro" to allow third parties to freely use derivative works as long as they express their gratitude to the creators as a matter of etiquette and only for non-commercial use.We have tried to create a place where creators can actively create without shrinking," he explained.
+In developing "Hatsune Miku," he emphasized how to open up the rights (related to copyrights), saying, "For copyrights, we created and announced a license and made it clear what could and could not be used freely with Hatsune Miku.In addition, we felt that it was burdensome for third parties to obtain permission from Krypton and the creators of derivative works each time they wanted to use them, so we launched a content submission site called "piapro" to allow third parties to freely use derivative works as long as they express their gratitude to the creators as a matter of etiquette and only for non-commercial use.We have tried to create a place where creators can actively create without feeling intimidated," he explained.